 There are twenty-eight OSHA-approved State Plans, operating state-wide occupational safety and health programs.
 State Plans are required to have standards and enforcement programs that are at least as effective as OSHA's and may have different or more stringent requirements.

-This section highlights OSHA standards, preambles to final rules (background to final rules), directives (instructions for compliance officers), standard interpretations (official letters of interpretation of the standards), and national consensus standards related to ammonia refrigeration.
+This section highlights OSHA standards, preambles to final rules (background to final rules), directives (instructions for compliance officers), official letters of interpretation of the standards, and national consensus standards related to ammonia refrigeration.

 This section also contains a partial list of good engineering practices which may also apply to many ammonia refrigeration facilities.
 This list is not intended to be all-inclusive or definitive, but should provide employers with a starting point for finding applicable codes, standards, and guidelines.